SAP-archive/teched2020-DEV360/exercises/part1/README.md

 5. Free the quota of the **Application Runtime** service assigned to the *“trial”* subaccount, which gets all the quota assigned to it by default (4 units).
 This is required for PART 3 of this exercise.
-Locate the subaccount ID of the *“trial”* subaccount which can be derived in multiple ways, one of them is via the “info” button in the cockpit.
+Locate the subaccount ID of the *“trial”* subaccount.
+You can copy it from the response of the command you executed in section 2, step 3, or get it via the “info” button in the cockpit.

 <p align="center" width="100%">
    <img src="/exercises/part1/images/cockpit_get_subaccount_id.png" width="60%"/>